Page title: FAQ

 Android users please click here

-Are Nestera camera kits simple to set up and use?
+Are Nestera bird box camera systems simple to set up and use?

-Yes!
-To make things easy, we pre-assemble, pre-install and test every camera component before it leaves our workshop.
-We also include clear, easy-to-follow instructions with each order, and are always on hand should you need any help, support or advice.
-Get in touch on 01963 371563 or email@example.com.
+Yes they are.
+No technical knowledge is required, and to make things as easy as possible, we included clear, easy-to-follow instructions with each order.
+Plus, we’re always on hand should you need any help, support or advice.
+Get in touch with firstname.lastname@example.org.

-Why is my Nestera camera showing a black and white image during the day?
+Why is my camera showing a black and white image during the day?

-This likely means not enough natural light is getting into the bird box.
-When positioning your Nestera bird box, try to keep the opaque Perspex windows in the roof or side wall reasonably clear of foliage or other obstructions to ensure enough natural light can enter the nesting chamber.
+This probably means not enough natural light is getting into the bird box.
+When positioning your bird box, aim to keep the translucent windows on each side reasonably clear of foliage or other obstructions to ensure enough natural light can enter the nesting chamber.

-To maximise the chances of birds nesting, we only use natural daylight to illuminate the inside of our Nestera bird boxes.
-A drop in light will trigger the infrared switching sensor which is designed to provide colour images by day and black and white images when it’s dark.
+To maximise the chances of birds nesting, we only use natural daylight to illuminate the inside of our bird boxes.
+A drop in light will trigger the LUX sensor and activate the infrared LEDs which are designed to provide black and white images when it’s dark.

-When's the best time of year to put up a Nestera bird box?
+When is the best time of year to put up a bird box?

 You should aim to have your bird box in place by the end of February or the beginning of March.
 Garden birds start breeding around mid-February.
 However, we have known bird boxes put up as late as April to have success.